krisyotam/sse-archiver/README.md

 se-archive <stackexchange_user_url>
 ```

-The user URL is the network profile page on stackexchange.com:
+The URL should be the network profile page on stackexchange.com:

 ```sh
 # archive a math.SE user